The Community of Jesus

-The outworking of the Community’s call stems from the belief that the basis for our unity in the Church is located in the outpouring of the Holy Spirit at Pentecost on all believers.
+The outworking of the call on the Community of Jesus stems from the belief that the basis for our unity in the Church is located in the outpouring of the Holy Spirit at Pentecost on all believers.
 The Church’s task is to recognize and maintain that unity, not seek to create it.
 Thus the unity of the Spirit is something the Church has been given and is based on our all sharing in the one Spirit.
 We are called to walk in the fellowship of the Spirit with all those who have been baptized in that same Spirit (1 Corinthians 12:13), whilst working towards the unity of the faith.
 The Community of Jesus seeks to encourage the different parts of the Body of Christ to discover and walk together in this, through the fostering of friendships, informal meetings and wider gatherings.

 Key characteristics of walking the path of unity and reconciliation include a willingness to listen and learn, a dispelling of ignorance, humility, a servant heart, forbearance when there is disagreement, and repentance and forgiveness as the Spirit leads.
 Experiences are thus both widened and challenged.
 True friendship and commitment allow and encourage both truthful and courageous exploration.
 Such a walk is costly.
 However, as the Church better reflects the unity found in the Trinity, She will have a greater integrity in her witness to the world, and there will be an increased prophetic dimension as She prepares for the Marriage Feast of the Lamb as the One Bride.
 There will also be a deeper experience of the blessing of the Lord promised to brothers who dwell together in unity.